IBSim/VirtualLab/docs/source/examples.rst

 The script :file:`Scripts/LFA/PostAster/ConductivityCalc.py` is used to create plots of the temperature distribution over time, and calculate the thermal conductivity from the simulation data.

+The variables associated with *DA* will be discussed shortly.

 Task 1: Checking Mesh Quality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~